 However, there are also many differences between these two fish.

 When it comes to Betta imbellis vs Betta splenden, perhaps the most significant difference is their temperaments.
-The peaceful betta got its nickname because it is actually much gentler than many other betta types.
+The peaceful betta got its nickname because it is actually much gentler than many other types of betta fish.

 Unlike other betta varieties, including the Betta splendens, which can be quite aggressive, the peaceful betta can be kept with other calm fish.
 When given enough aquarium space, it can also be kept in pairs or, in even larger aquariums, in multiple pairs.